matomo-org/developer-documentation/docs/3.x/reporting-api.md

 ## Authenticate to the API via token_auth parameter

 In the example above, the request works because the statistics are public (the _anonymous_ user has a _view_ access to the website).
-By default in Piwik your statistics are private.
+By default, in Piwik your statistics are private.
 In the case that you cannot have your statistics to be public:

 *   when you access your Piwik installation you are requested to log in
 *   when you call the API over http you need to authenticate yourself